type : Valid

 guarantee is no longer a complete one, but becomes, “this value is valid

-validator modulo time-dependent factors”.
+according to v validator modulo time-dependent factors”.